Prince Arthur of Connaught: Marriage

-On 15 October 1913, Prince Arthur married his first cousin once removed Princess Alexandra, 2nd Duchess of Fife (17 May 1891 – 26 February 1959) at the Chapel Royal, St. James's Palace, London.
-She was the eldest daughter and heiress of Alexander Duff, 1st Duke of Fife by his wife Princess Louise the Princess Royal, the eldest daughter of King Edward VII.
+On 15 October 1913, Arthur married his first cousin once removed Princess Alexandra, 2nd Duchess of Fife (17 May 1891 – 26 February 1959) at the Chapel Royal, St. James's Palace, London.
+She was the eldest daughter and heiress of Alexander Duff, 1st Duke of Fife, by his wife Louise, Princess Royal, the eldest daughter of King Edward VII.
 They had one son Alastair Windsor, 2nd Duke of Connaught and Strathearn.

+Residences

+Following their marriage the couple lived at 54 Mount Street, Mayfair, which Arthur reportedly leased from Robert Windsor-Clive, 1st Earl of Plymouth.
+They continued to occupy 54 Mount Street until September 1916, when they took a new London Residence at No. 17 Hill Street, Mayfair.
+By January 1920 they were residing at No. 42 Upper Grosvenor Street, Mayfair.
+Later in the same year they moved to 41 Belgrave Square, which Arthur had reportedly purchased during the Spring of 1920.
+41 Belgrave Square continued to be their London Residence until Arthur's death in 1938; the house was subsequently sold in 1939.

 Later life

-After the accession of his cousin, King George V, Prince Arthur and his aging father were the most senior male members of the Royal Family over the age of 18 to reside in the United Kingdom.
+After the accession of his cousin, King George V, Arthur and his father were the most senior male members of the royal family over the age of 18 to reside in the United Kingdom.
 As such, he undertook a wide variety of royal duties on behalf of the King, and acted as a Counsellor of State during periods of the King's absence abroad.